-• The Site is being operated well and has no significant problems.
-Complaints were not received in 2022 relating to any operational items at the Site.
-Overall, operational protocols are effective in remaining attentive to the Site requirements, which are addressed as identified:

-- The amount of waste material (including soil received, segregated, stockpiled and used for daily cover) disposed in the landfill in 2022 was 30,660 tonnes, which is comparable to previous years; - Gull control measures continued to be used in 2022, including pyrotechnics as historically outsourced methods were not proving effective.
-These methods proved effective and will be continued in 2023; - The total recorded volume of leachate and sewage (combined) pumped from the landfill to the Lindsay WPCP in 2022was approximately 37,556 m3.
-This total leachate pumping volume consists of 11,756 m3 from Leachate Pumping Station No. 1 (Old Landfill) and 25,800 m3 from Leachate Pumping Station No. 2 (North Expansion Area), which is comparable to previous years; - The average daily flow volume of leachate pumped to the WPCP from the Lindsay Ops Landfill for each month of 2022did not exceed the maximum allowable average daily flow of 300 m3/day specified in the ECA.
+- The Site is being operated well and has no significant problems.
+Complaints were not received in 2023 relating to any operational items at the Site.
+Overall, operational protocols are effective in remaining attentive to the Site requirements, which are addressed as identified; - The amount of waste material (including soil received, segregated, stockpiled and used for daily cover) disposed in the landfill in 2023 was 35,997 tonnes, which is comparable to previous years; - Gull control measures continued to be used in 2023, including pyrotechnics as historically outsourced methods were not proving effective.
+These methods proved effective and will be continued in 2024; - The total recorded volume of leachate and sewage (combined) pumped from the landfill to the Lindsay WPCP in 2023 was approximately 37,556 m3.
+This total leachate pumping volume consists of 14,520 m3 from Leachate Pumping Station No. 1 (Old Landfill) and 50,798m3 from Leachate Pumping Station No. 2 (North Expansion Area), which represents a larger increase (~100%) from 2022 for the expansion area.
+This could be related to the expansion the active area further south; - The average daily flow volume of leachate pumped to the WPCP from the Lindsay Ops Landfill for each month of 2023 did not exceed the maximum allowable average daily flow of 300 m3/day specified in the ECA.
 The peak permissible flow rate is set at 750 m3/day (8.7 L/s) at any time for the combined pump station contributions to the WPCP.
-The instantaneous rate measured at each location was not exceeded in 2022 at either LPS No. 1 or No.2; - Construction of the eastern portion of Cells 4 and 5 were completed in 2019 such that filling in 2022 was in the north half of these cells;
+The instantaneous rate measured at each location was not exceeded in 2023 at either LPS No. 1 or No.2;

+• Construction of the eastern portion of Cells 4 and 5 were completed in 2019 such that filling in 2023 was in the north half of these cells;